 Rosa Montero was born in Madrid (Spain).

-She has a degree in Journalism for the Official Journalism School of Madrid.
+She holds a degree in Journalism from the Official School of Journalism in Madrid, and she studied psychology at the Complutense University of Madrid.

-She published her first novel (La crónica del desamor) in 1979.
-Since then, she has published 15 novels, two books of biographies, three interviews recompilations, a short stories book and several children tales.
-Her books are translated into more than twenty languages.
-Her last novel is 'Los tiempos del odio' (2018).
+She published her first novel, La crónica del desamor, in 1979.
+Since then, she has published 15 novels, two collections of biographies, three interview compilations, one short story collection, and several books for children.
+Her books have been translated into more than twenty languages.
+Her most recent novel is Los tiempos del odio (2018).